ITClubPulchowk/Advance-C-Workshop/resources/Lecture 4 and 5/README.md

 **Note: You are expected to submit each step of the assignment**
 ### 1. [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set)

   a.
-Create a pixel buffer of size 800x600 and clear it to green color (0, 0, 255) and write it to BMP file named `image.bmp`.
+Create a pixel buffer of size 1280x720 and clear it to green color (0, 0, 255) and write it to BMP file named `image.bmp`.
 BMP is a very simple image storage format.
 You can implement the features of BMP you need to write a BMP file using the [reference here](https://docs.microsoft.com/en-us/windows/win32/gdi/bitmap-storage).
 If you do not want to implement the BMP writer yourself, @Pramish-Aryal has a very easy to integrate and use [single header library here](https://github.com/Pramish-Aryal/pimp).

   b.
 Plot a mandelbrot set in the pixel buffer.
 There are [various algorithms](https://en.wikipedia.org/wiki/Plotting_algorithms_for_the_Mandelbrot_set) to implement the mandelbrot set.
 The pesudo code for one of the simplest method to plot mandelbrot set is as follows (for more details read, wikipedia page):
 ![MandelbrotPseudoCode](./MandelbrotPseudoCode.png)

+Use at least `10000` as the maximum number of iteration.

 For color palette, use the following values:
 ```c